South Australian Railways J class: Deployment

 When copper ore traffic came to an end, the two locomotives were deployed on the main northern line to Terowie which, by then, had opened to Terowie, the break-of-gauge station on the southern boundary of the narrow-gauge Northern Division.

 By 1888, both locomotives were relegated to shunting duties because they were in dire need of major overhauls, which followed two years later.

-When the Murraylands lines opened early in the 1900s, one J class locomotive was stationed at the Murray Bridge, from where it operated on the new lines.
+When the Murraylands lines opened early in the 1900s, one J class locomotive was stationed at Murray Bridge, from where it operated on the new lines.
 Although these lightly engineered lines had undulating gradients through sandy mallee country, most curves were broad, allowing the 0-6-0s to traverse them quite easily.

 The two locomotives' last long-distance duties were working cattle trains over the Terowie line, after which they were relegated to shunting duties around Adelaide.
 Following the introduction of Commissioner William Webb's "big power" locomotives, they were taken out of service and condemned in 1929 and 1932, as were many of their ancient contemporaries.
 They were scrapped respectively in 1929 and 1934.